 - 6. Slide the deck the rest of the way on the deck arms. - 7.
-Install the hitch pin through the hole on the end of each support arm to lock the deck in place (refer to Deck Counterweight Spring Installation photo).
-Two (2) hitch pins are included in the Owner's Packet of materials. - Raise the seat panel to the open position.
-Then raise the front of the deck, and clip the counterweight springs to the receptacle on front of body.
-Lower the deck and the seat panel to tension the springs.
-(Refer to Deck Counterweight Spring Installation photo.)
+Install the hitch pin through the hole on the end of each support arm to lock the deck in place.
+Two (2) hitch pins are included in the Owner's Packet of materials.